lachlansmith/lachs/README.md

 ### Globals

-Given lachs list of compilers is empty by default this might be annoying if you use certain methods often.
+Given lachs list of available methods is empty by default this might be annoying if you use certain methods often.
 Here's how you might add all basic svg shapes to lachs.

 ```js
 import lachs, { BoardSizes } from 'lachs';